The 3D Mirage: Probing and Taming 3D Hallucinations: Experiments

 \subsection{Main Results: Taming 3D Mirages}

 Table \ref{tab:illusion} presents the quantitative results on our 3D-Mirage benchmark.
-The results are decisive: \textbf{all existing SOTA models are highly vulnerable to 3D mirages.} The failure is systemic, afflicting all tested architectures (transformer, diffusion-based, etc.).
-This suggests that their massive, semantically-rich training has inadvertently created powerful, dataset-level priors (e.g., complex 2D patterns often imply 3D structure) that override local geometric evidence when faced with ambiguous, out-of-distribution perceptual traps.
+The results are decisive: \textbf{Across all evaluated SOTA foundation models, we observe consistently elevated DCS/CCS on 3D-Mirage, suggesting these models are highly vulnerable to 3D mirages.} The failure is systemic, afflicting all tested architectures (transformer, diffusion-based, etc.).
+This suggests that their training condition has inadvertently created powerful, dataset-level priors (e.g., complex 2D patterns often imply high second-order 3D structure) that override local geometric evidence when faced with ambiguous, out-of-distribution perceptual traps.
 Our baseline, DAv2-L, scores a high 994.6 on DCS, confirming it perceives significant, spurious 3D geometry.

-In stark contrast, our Grounded Self-Distillation method achieves a DCS of only \textbf{64.20} and a CCS of \textbf{2.036e-4}—the best scores by an order of magnitude.
-This represents a massive \textbf{93.5\% reduction in geometric deviation (DCS)} and an \textbf{86.1\% reduction in contextual instability (CCS)} compared to the DAv2-L teacher.
-This demonstrates not only that the hallucination is removed, but that the model is no longer confused by the removal of context.
-It has learned to ground its prediction in local geometric evidence (the planar ROI) rather than being swayed by fragile, large-scale semantic priors.
+In contrast, our GSD method achieves a DCS of only \textbf{58.64} and a CCS of \textbf{1.907e-4}, the best scores by a large margin.
+This represents a massive \textbf{94\% reduction in geometric deviation (DCS)} and an \textbf{87\% reduction in contextual instability (CCS)} compared to the DAv2-L teacher.
+This demonstrates not only that the hallucination is removed, but that the model is much less confused by the removal of context.
+It has learned to ground its prediction in local geometric evidence (low-curvature ROI) rather than being swayed by fragile semantic priors.

-This quantitative taming is visualized in Fig. \ref{fig:sample}.
-Our model (column 4) successfully identifies and flattens the illusory 3D street art, correctly perceiving it as a planar road surface.
-The baseline (column 3) dangerously hallucinates a large, non-planar obstacle.
-Crucially, the error heatmap (column 2) confirms that our model's corrections are surgically confined to the illusion ROI.
+This illusion taming is visualized in Fig.~\ref{fig:sample}, ~\ref{fig:curvework}.
+Our model (column 4) successfully identifies and resolve hallucination, including cases on multiple surfaces, and, in some cases, curved surfaces.
+The baseline (column 3) dangerously hallucinates large obstacles, caverns, and non-existent 3D structure.
+Crucially, the difference heatmap (column 2) confirms that our model's corrections are surgically confined to the illusion ROI.
 This provides strong evidence that our $\mathcal{L}_{\text{NKP}}$ (knowledge preservation) loss is working as intended, preventing the flattening objective from leaking and destroying valid geometry in the background.